lucasvegi/Elixir-Refactorings/README.md

 * __Motivation:__ This refactoring is similar to Extract Interface, proposed by Fowler and Beck for object-oriented languages.
 In Elixir, a ``behaviour`` serves as an interface, which is a contract that a module can fulfill by implementing functions in a guided way according to the formats of parameters and return types defined in the contract.
 A ``behaviour`` is an abstraction that defines only the functionality to be implemented, but not how that functionality is implemented.
 When we find a function that can be repeated in different modules, but performing special roles in each of them, it can be a good idea to abstract this function by extracting it to a ``behaviour``, standardizing a contract to be followed by all modules that implement or may implement it in the future.

 * __Examples:__ The following code example illustrates the use of this refactoring technique.
 In this case, the module ``Foo`` has two functions.
 The function ``print_result/2`` has a generic behavior, that is, it simply displays the result of an operation.
-On the other hand, the function ``math_operation/2`` has a special role in this module, which is to attempt to add two numbers and return a tuple that may have the operation's result or an error if invalid parameters are passed to the function call.
+On the other hand, the function ``math_operation/2`` has a special role in this module, which is to attempt to sum two numbers and return a tuple that may have the operation's result or an error if invalid parameters are passed to the function call.

   ```elixir
   # Before refactoring: